-A silver certificate is a paper document certifying that the holder owns the amount of silver mentioned on the certificate.
+A silver certificate is a paper document certifying you own the amount of silver mentioned on the certificate.

-This gave the owner the flexibility to use the certificate as a form of payment, without having to carry around the physical silver underpinning it.
+This gives you the flexibility to use the certificate as a form of payment.
+In other words, you don’t have to carry around the physical silver itself.

 A Medium of Exchange

-In the Netherlands, a shortage of silver for minting saw the Dutch government introduce silver certificates in 1914 and these were used until 1938.
-In Cuba, silver certificates were issued from 1934 to 1949.
+In the Netherlands, a shortage of silver for minting saw the Dutch government introduce silver certificates in 1914.
+They used these certificates right up until 1938.
+Cuba issued their own silver certificates between 1934 and 1949.

 Understanding Silver Certificates

 Silver certificates were the forerunners to paper fiat money used today.

 Instead of paying for goods and services by silver, the certificates acted in place of the precious metal.
 There was silver in the U.S. Treasury backing up the value of every silver-backed bill in circulation.

 This one-for-one exchange mechanism was a cornerstone of monetary policy from the late 19th century.
 This continued right up until the U.S. stopped producing the certificates in the 1960s.